comeon-zens/Dr.Rife/README.md

 ### [Page 1]
 STATE OF CALIFORNIA |

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;| ss.
+| ss.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|
+|

 COUNTY OF SAND DIEGO |

 ROYAL R. RIFE and VERNE W.THOMPSON, the petitioners named in the foregoing application, being sworn, depose and say;

 That they are citizens of the United States and residents of San Diego County, State of California; that they verily believe themselves to be the original, first and joint inventors of the improvement in

-> MEANS AND PROCESS FOR SEPARATION, TRANSFORMATION, CONTROL, AND EXTRACTION OF MINERALS AND CHEMICALS FROM LIQUIDS, SOLIDS, AND GASSES, AND THE DEVITALIZATION AND/OR CONTROL OF BACTERIA, VIRUS AND FUNGI
+MEANS AND PROCESS FOR SEPARATION, TRANSFORMATION, CONTROL, AND EXTRACTION OF MINERALS AND CHEMICALS FROM LIQUIDS, SOLIDS, AND GASSES, AND THE DEVITALIZATION AND/OR CONTROL OF BACTERIA, VIRUS AND FUNGI

 described and claimed in the annexed specifications; that they do not know and do not believe that the same was ever known or used before their invention or discovery thereof, or patented or described in any printed publication in any country before their invention or discovery thereof, or more than one year prior to their application, or in public use or on sale in the United States for more than one year prior to their application; that said invention has not been prior to their application; that said invention has not been patented in any country foreign to the United States on an application filed by themselves or their legal representative or assigns more than twelve months prior to this application; that no application for patent on said improvement has been filed by themselves or their representativen or assigns in any country foreign to the United States.